Procedure Guide

 • Slow embolization with dilute 300-500 micron particles diluted in 20 mL contrast via 1 mL syringe (best data).
 Often requires 10-15 min.

 • Others use 50-250 um PVA particles or glue.
+Study of particular distribution found that noncompressible, smaller, and more tightly calibrated particle exhibit greater distal packing.

 • Can use PErFecTED technique where you start proximal before wedging the microcatheter into intraprostatic arteries to avoid spasm or other vascular injury preventing embolization while attempting to get distal.